Aback231/Travel-Flask-API/README.md

-## Python Flask Backend API za potrebe Turističke organizacije
+## Python Flask Backend API with SQLAlchemy and PostgreSQL Database

 docker-compose is used to build all the services, and for them to be able to comunicate with each other.